Apply for planning permission

 You can send your application by post to: Planning and Sustainability, Wycombe District Council, Queen Victoria Road, High Wycombe, Buckinghamshire, HP11 1BB.

 If sending your application by post be sure to include:

 - all required documents - provide originals plus one copy

-- a cheque - if paying by cheque, please include this in your application (if you do not include a cheque, a member of the planning department will contact you to arrange payment)
+- cheque - if paying by cheque, please include this in your application (if you do not include a cheque, a member of the planning department will contact you to arrange payment)

 - all of the plan and document requirements set out above - see our guidance and examples for correct preparation

 What we do when we receive your application

 We cannot register your application until the correct fee has been paid.
-See planning and building control fees for details on the different application fees and how to pay.
+See planning application fees for details on the different application fees and how to pay.

 Pay application fee